Lucky strike: Space debris smacked ISS robotic arm

-Category: Space Hits: 1What are the odds?
+Category: Space Hits: 4What are the odds?
 A piece of space debris smacked the robotic arm of the International Space Station, creating a hole you can see in these images.
 Images via NASA/ Canadian Space Agency.

 The Canadian Space Agency (CSA) confirmed on May 28, 2021 that a piece of space debris smacked into the robotic arm on the International Space Station (ISS), creating a noticeable hole in the arm.
 CSA provided the arm – called Canadarm2 – to ISS.
 It’s been in service in orbit since 2001.
 A routine inspection on May 12 revealed the hole, CSA said, adding that near-term operations “should not be affected.”